-We selected a book of her choice, moved her away from an entire new theory while working on the job.
-We are also creating a custom CAT dictionary, so she can real-time – at work and in her court again.
+We selected a book of her choice, moved her away from an entire new theory while working on-the-job in court.
+We are also creating a custom CAT dictionary, so she can realtime – at work and in her court again.

 The official, in an attempt to write perfect notes, began darting in multiple directions before she settled down to learn a new theory?